-This article below appeared in the Miami Herald back in October 14, 1984.
+This article below appeared in the Miami Herald back on October 14, 1984.
 Records were purchased through the Miami Herald archive service.

 It shows us that traffic lights weren’t provided to the Woodlands without a fight.
 That is why I find it amazing that after all these years, the Woodlands still does not have a traffic light at the intersection of Sago Palm Blvd and Rock Island Road.
-This is a very busy intersection, so I contacted Tamarac Commissioner Harry Dressler who is our Delegate for the Metropolitan Planning Organization to see if he could initiate a traffic study.
-Unfortunately after several tries I did not receive a response.
-I then contacted Broward County Commissioner Ilene Lieberman who is also our neighbor.
-She had me contact a traffic engineer to cordinate the study so I will keep you posted and let you know if this intersection qualifies for a traffic signal.
+This is a very busy intersection, so I contacted Tamarac Commissioner Harry Dressler, who is our Delegate for the Metropolitan Planning Organization, to see if he could initiate a traffic study.
+Unfortunately, after several tries, I did not receive a response.
+I then contacted Broward County Commissioner Ilene Lieberman, who is also our neighbor.
+She had me contact a traffic engineer to coordinate the study, so I will keep you posted and let you know if this intersection qualifies for a traffic signal.

 MARK OBMASCIK Herald Staff Writer

 It took 15 minutes of speeches for the persistent Tamarac residents to say exactly what they wanted: a new stoplight at Commercial Boulevard and Woodlands Boulevard.

 Their longwinded demand fell on the wrong ears.
 For members of the Broward Expressway Authority, charged with building the Sawgrass Expressway, don’t have the legal power to erect a stoplight five miles from their $200 million road.

 That didn’t bother the Tamarac residents, however.
 They just changed their request, asking authority members to lobby the state Department of Transportation and County Commission for the stoplight.

 “If you can’t put the stoplight up, I’d ask your help to get it put in,” City Councilman Alan Bernstein said.
 “We’ve been trying six years to get this light, and we can use all the help that’s available.”